corda/corda-docs-portal/content/en/docs/corda-os/4.8/write-the-flow.md

 issuing the `IOUState` onto a ledger.

-### Choosing a notary
+### Choose a notary

 Every transaction requires a notary to prevent double spends and serve as a timestamping authority.
-The first thing you must do in your flow is retrieve the notary from the node’s `ServiceHub`. `ServiceHub.networkMapCache` provides information about the other nodes on the network and the services that they offer.
+The first thing you must do in your flow is retrieve the notary from the node’s `ServiceHub`.

+* Use `ServiceHub.networkMapCache` to get information about the other nodes on the network and the services that they offer.

 {{< note >}}
 Whenever you need information within a flow - whether it’s about your own node’s identity, the node’s local storage, or the rest of the network - you generally obtain it via the node’s `ServiceHub`.
 {{< /note >}}

-### Building the transaction
+### Build the transaction

-You’ll build your transaction proposal in two steps:
+Build your transaction proposal in two steps:

-* Creating the transaction’s components.
+1. Create the transaction’s components.
-* Adding these components to a transaction builder.
+2. Add these components to a transaction builder.

 #### Transaction items